dokulabs/doku/helm/doku/README.md

     Store the provided API key securely; this is the only time you will see it in full.

-## Getting Started with sending LLM Observability data to Doku
+## Start sending LLM Observability data to Doku

 Once Doku has been installed in your cluster and API Key, You can configure the `dokumetry` Python and Node SDKs in your LLM Application.
 These SDKs are designed to collect and send observability data directly to your instance of Doku, providing valuable insights and metrics to monitor and analyze the performance and usage of your Large Language Models (LLM).